Language selection

 Map of south coast of Vancouver Island, British Columbia

-200 m away from all killer whales in B.C., outside designated 400 m areas.
+• 200 m away from all other killer whales in B.C. waters

-For a list of exceptions, please visit the 2023 Management Measures webpage via the QR code above.
+Do not enter Vessel Restricted Zones (VRZ), from June 1, 2026 – November 30, 2026.
+No boating.
+No fishing.
+Some exceptions apply.
+For a list of exceptions, visit the 2026 Management Measures webpage via the QR code above.

 Shipping lanes

-• Gulf Islands: in effect following the first confirmed presence of Southern Resident killer whales until November 30.
-Monitoring for confirmed presence of Southern Resident killer whales begins May 1.
+• Gulf Islands – in effect following the first confirmed presence of Southern Resident killer whales until November 30, 2026.
+Monitoring for confirmed presence of Southern Resident killer whales begins May 1, 2026.

-• Mouth of the Fraser River: in effect from August 1 to September 30.
+• Mouth of the Fraser River – in effect from August 1 to September 30, 2026.

-Stop fishing when within 1,000 m of killer whales.
+• Stop fishing (do not haul gear) when within 1,000 m of killer whales.

-Reduce speed to less than 7 kn when within 1,000 m of the nearest whale.
+• Reduce speed to less than 7 knots when within 1,000 m of the nearest marine mammal.

-Report any violations or incidents involving marine mammals (that you observed or were involved in) to Fisheries and Oceans Canada’s 24/7 Observe, Record, Report line:
+Report any violations or incidents involving marine mammals to Fisheries and Oceans Canada’s 24/7 Observe, Record, Report line:

 1-800-465-4336